crow-translate/crow-translate/README.md

 make clean
 ```

-Then you can use standalone binary `crow`.
+You will then get a binary named `crow`.

 ## Localization